 School Rockpooling Sessions

 The Museum can arrange rockpooling sessions for school groups but, like the fossil walks, these are are tide- dependent.
 Please contact us giving plenty of notice if you wish to book such a session.
-We have rockpooling dates advertised for 2012, but these are few in number due to the demand for fossil walks.
+We have rockpooling dates advertised, but these are few in number due to the demand for fossil walks.
 The tides are normally suitable to do rockpooling on any day we advertise a fossil walk.
 If there is no rockpooling date convenient for you we are happy to run a rockpooling session instead of a fossil walk, providing you give ample notice.
 You will need one member of staff or helper for every six pupils.
 On school walks, staff and helpers are all free.
 To see the types of creatures you may find click here.

 Arrangements for Visits